Study: Spending More Time With Your Mother Can Help Her Live Longer

 Social engagement is as crucial to extending your lifespan as losing weight in case of obesity, says a study conducted by PLOS Medicine.

-Loneliness and isolation is bad news for our health, so much so, it can be worse that smoking and obesity, shares Forbes Magazine.
-Another research also reveals that grandparents who are in company of their grandkids are less likely to develop Alzheimer’s and dementia.
+Loneliness and isolation is bad news for our health, so much so, it can be worse than smoking and obesity, shares Forbes Magazine.
+Another research also reveals that grandparents who are in the company of their grandkids are less likely to develop Alzheimer’s and dementia.

 Tips for spending time with your mother

 Here are a few family activities that you can plan with your mother and kids.